 In the years after the attack and World War II, Fuchida’s life changed drastically.
 His autobiography tells of his turn to Christianity and the American who brought religion into the former pilot’s life.
 From Pearl Harbor to Calvary is a unique look at the events of December 7, 1941 through the eyes of the attacker who led the charge.

-As you're planning your visit to Pearl Harbor, any of these memoirs in which Pearl Harbor survivors tell their stories will enrich the experience.
+As you're planning your visit, any of these Pearl Harbor testimonies from survivors will enrich the experience.

 These days, it seems safe to assume that there are always hidden costs.
 Book a hotel room, and you can be sure you’ll be hit with a "resort fee."
 Purchase concert tickets online, and the price will jump thanks to "convenience fees."
 When you plan for something and have a price in front of you, you always have to take a moment to consider what’s going to be added to it.